silver-fedsearch/silver/README.md

 INSTALLATION
 ------------

 Silver relies on some prerequisites to work.
 To download the source code you will need a copy of *git* this can be obtained from (http://git-scm.com/).
-You will also need to download and install a copy of Node.js this can be obtained from http://nodejs.org/download/.
+You will also need to download and install a copy of Node.js (version 0.6.19 or higher) this can be obtained from http://nodejs.org/download/.

 Alternatively if you are using a Linux distribution with a package manager you may be able to install Node from there.
 If you are not downloading Node from their website you will also need to install _npm_ which is a package manager for Node add ons.
 For example the installation command for Debian (Wheezy), Ubuntu and Raspbian (for use on the Raspberry Pi) is: